 It was reported that you can fix Wi-Fi doesn’t have valid IP configuration error by accessing your modem and changing the wireless SSID and password.
 To do that, you’ll have to connect your PC with your modem using Ethernet cable, access your modem and change wireless SSID and password.
 For more details on how to do that, we strongly suggest that you check your modem’s manual.

 Many network issues are caused by malware, various scripts and bots.
-You can secure yourself by installing Cyberghost, a leader in the VPN market.
+You can secure yourself by installing Cyberghost (50% off on all plans), a leader in the VPN market.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.

 Solution 3 – Set the channel width to Auto